OGE Ambassador Profiles

 Kosi Ndukwe ’19

-Kosi is a junior in the College majoring in Psychology and minoring in Computer Science.
+Kosi is a senior in the College majoring in Psychology and minoring in Computer Science.
 He studied abroad in the Summer of 2017 in Florence, Italy at Villa Le Balze where he took a film course about documentary filmmaking and Italian Realism.

 Some of his fondest memories from his time abroad came from his interactions with people outside of the classroom.
 Kosi also enjoyed making his own documentary from start to finish: coming up with idea, meeting local people from Fiesole, recording, and editing the whole project.
 He learned there was more to pasta than just spaghetti; now he can’t stop craving tagliatelle al ragu.
 Kosi was able to visit Barcelona and see many natural pieces of art.
 He got to hang out with locals from Fiesole his own age and he learned a lot from their culture.
 This summer was his first time being outside North America.